pengowen123/rust-pushrod/README.md

 inspiration from other libraries, letting you concentrate on code rather than obsessing over the interface.

+## Reason for Pushrod

+The reason I created this library instead of extending another library was that I wanted to keep these specific design ideas in mind:

+- Maintainable with little effort
+- Easily extensible
+- Easy to use and understand

+These design ideas are critical.
+Keep it simple.
+Keep it stupid simple.

 ## Timeline/Plans

 1. Event Library